dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 \>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
 // Quando protegemos as árvores, protegemos a memória do planeta. <br>
 // O custo da coragem é carregado pelas raízes. <br>
-// Nós nos tornamos o andaime.
-Serás recordado. <br>
+// Nós nos tornamos o andaime. <br>
 // When we guard the trees, we guard the memory of the planet. <br>
 // The cost of courage is carried by the roots. <br>
-// We become the scaffolding.
-You will be recalled. <br>
+// We become the scaffolding. <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 <img width="614.4" height="409.6" alt="CHICO MENDES" src="https://github.com/user-attachments/assets/81dfca81-79e1-489a-8d35-c1777eba85dd" /> <br>
 … <br>